allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 As it turned out, the culprit was extraordinarily high index fragmentation.
 The result of the SHRINK operation was an increase in the mentioned fragmentation to almost >90% for practically all existing indexes.
-This forced us to consider rebuilding all the indexes.
+This forced us to consider rebuilding all of them.

 Even Microsoft recommends rebuilding indexes in their documentation [here](https://learn.microsoft.com/en-us/sql/relational-databases/databases/shrink-a-database?view=sql-server-ver16):